-coach for the Silver team.
+For example, if you are scheduled to coach a Div 2 team and the evaluations reveal that your son is more suited for the Div 1 level, the coach and son will be offered a spot on the Div 1 team and we will find another coach for the Div 2 team.
 All of this is assuming that you only intend to coach a team with your child on it.
 As much as possible, the Club tries to encourage co-coaching/collaborative coaching efforts due to the community nature of the organizations.

 Where there is competition for coaching positions for any team, the formation of a Coach Selection Committee may be necessary and will consist of the Technical Director as well as one or more other Club representative(s) nominated by the Club, in consultation with the Technical Director.
 The committee will interview and choose the coach.
 Instead of, or in conjunction with, the interview process, there may be an on-field coaching assessment carried out.
-Ideally all coaching positions should be filled as early as possible.
-When possible, coaches of Metro and Gold teams will be selected before the evaluations, on a conditional basis (based on confirmation at evaluations that their son is of the level required to compete on the team the parent is coaching).
-The same principles will guide the selection of Silver coaches.
+Ideally, all coaching positions should be filled as early as possible.
+When possible, coaches of Metro and Div 1 teams will be selected before the evaluations, on a conditional basis (based on confirmation at evaluations that their son is of the level required to compete on the team the parent is coaching).
+The same principles will guide the selection of Div 2 coaches.

 In order to promote coach education and to ensure our Divisional teams are managed off-field and coached on-field in a manner that is consistent with the Club’s player development objectives, all U11 to U14 head coach appointments will be subject to confirmation by attendance at a Club-hosted coach orientation seminar.
 Furthermore, it should be noted that all U13 and up coaches of all levels will be required to have their BCSA Soccer 4 Life certificate and all U11/U12 coaches their BCSA Learn 2 Train certificate.
 The club will run each of these courses in house once per season tied into other pre-season preparation and coach development initiatives so as to make participation in these courses convenient.

 The Club is a volunteer-driven community organization.
 Our Board has identified affordability and inclusivity as Club priorities.
 The Club is seeking to build a dynamic soccer culture that provides substantial programs to support players, coaches and teams.
 The Club does not wish to see the hiring of professional coaches by teams to erode Club efforts to develop capable volunteer coaches or to take volunteer coaching opportunities away from community coaches.
 Furthermore, the Club currently provides professional player and coach development through its development branch.
 These sessions are paid for by the Club on behalf of the players and coaches and are covered by Club registration fees.
-For these reasons, it is the Club policy that teams are not to hire outside of the Club as this may cause unnecessary financial burden on the parents of the players.
+For these reasons, it is the Club policy that teams are not to hire outside of the Club as this may cause an unnecessary financial burden on the parents of the players.
 The Club also assumes that each person who is appointed by the Club to coach a team is the primary person coaching the team and that this responsibility is not abdicated to a third party by those appointed.
 However, the Club also understands that there may be extenuating and exceptional circumstances where a team wishes to hire a professional coach.
-In all cases the Technical Director must first vet this.
+In all cases, the Technical Director must first vet this.

 The Technical Director will consult with coordinators and coaches of each age group within the Club to roughly lay out what the plan will be, based on season-long assessments and monitoring of the age groups by the Technical Director and Club technical staff heading into tryouts (i.e. how many teams and what level they play).
 Also, at this time, all duties for the tryout will be assigned and described (see Roles and Responsibilities page), and examples of the types of activities the players will be put through will be discussed.
 To ensure all Club officials involved in the evaluation process are well informed heading into the evaluations, the Technical Director will host a coaches, managers, Age Group Coordinator’s meeting to go over all of the above.
 Coaches are encouraged to fully communicate this information to their teams at training sessions in order to familiarize the players as to the expectations at the evaluations.